 - Keeping your ADC safe is only part of it, your responsibility is also to mid and jungle.

-- Try to upgrade your gold item on your first back, and get a control ward if you can.
+- Try to get a control ward first back if you can.

 - Second back mobi boots/control ward again.

 - Now that you’ve placed wards, look at them.
 You’ll need to danger ping your team.

 - Be aware of how your support item generates gold and remember to proc it

 - Use auto attacks whenever you can, they add up esp where you have runes to proc